-In the late ’90s, Associate Minister Pat Handley traveled with a group of First Church Alpha team leaders to an Alpha conference in the Boston area.
-During that conference Larry Mayer (photo at right) had the opportunity to speak directly to the founder of Alpha—Nicky Gumbel, Vicar, Holy Trinity Brompton, London—about offering an Alpha course in the Connecticut prison system.
+In the late '90s, Associate Minister Pat Handley traveled with a group of First Church Alpha team leaders to an Alpha conference in the Boston area.
+During that conference, Larry Mayer had the opportunity to speak directly to the founder of Alpha—Nicky Gumbel, Vicar, Holy Trinity Brompton, London—about offering an Alpha course in the Connecticut prison system.

-The first correctional facility Alpha course began in September 1999 in Cheshire, one of Connecticut’s high security level prisons.
-This ministry has now expanded to include nine correctional facility programs, and also two community programs—one at a center administered by the Connecticut Community for Addiction Recovery (CCAR), and the other at Isaiah 61:1, a Department of Correction halfway house.
-The ministry provides offenders a sense of hope that no matter the circumstances there is an opportunity through a personal relationship with the Lord to have inner peace and a life worth living.
+The first correctional facility Alpha course began in September 1999 in Cheshire, one of Connecticut's high security level prisons.
+This ministry has now expanded to include ten correctional facility programs, and also two community programs—one at a center administered by the Connecticut Community for Addiction Recovery (CCAR), and the other at Isaiah 61:1, a Department of Correction halfway house.
+The ministry provides for both Protestant and Catholic inmates a sense of hope that, no matter the circumstances, there is an opportunity through a personal relationship with the Lord to have inner peace and a life worth living.

-The Alpha Prison and Community Ministry is a tax-exempt organization under Section 501(c) with principle goals to:
+As of 2009, the Alpha Prison and Community Ministry is a tax-exempt organization under Section 501(c) with principal goals to:

 If you are interested in learning more about this ministry, including volunteering, please visit www.alphaprisonandcommunityministry.org, or contact Larry Mayer, Administrator, at 860.808.4842.